PowerDNS/pdns/pdns/dnsdistdist/docs/reference/config.rst

     The ``password`` parameter is now optional.
     The use of optional parameters is now deprecated.
 Please use :func:`setWebserverConfig` instead.

+  .. versionchanged:: 1.7.0
+    The ``password``, ``apikey``, ``customHeaders`` and ``acl`` parameters is no longer supported.
+    Please use :func:`setWebserverConfig` instead.

   Launch the :doc:`../guides/webserver` with statistics and the API.
 Note that the parameters are global, so the parameter from the last ``webserver`` will override any existing ones.
-For this reason the use of :func:`setWebserverConfig` is advised instead of specifying optional parameters here.
+For this reason :func:`setWebserverConfig` should be used instead of specifying optional parameters here.

   :param str listen_address: The IP address and Port to listen on
   :param str password: The password required to access the webserver